Brazil is experiencing a dengue emergency, heralding a health crisis in the Americas

-The death rate in severe dengue cases is 2% to 5% in people whose symptoms are treated with intravenous blood and fluid transfusions.
-However, if left untreated, the mortality rate is up to 15%.
+The death rate in severe dengue cases is between 2% and 5% in people whose symptoms are treated with intravenous blood and fluid transfusions.
+But when left untreated, the mortality rate is as high as 15 percent.

 In Brazil, state governments are establishing emergency centers to test and treat people with dengue fever.
 The city of Rio de Janeiro declared a public health emergency over dengue fever on Monday, days before the start of the annual Carnival celebration, which brings together tens of thousands of people for outdoor parties during the day and nights.

-Trindade said large numbers of cases have been reported in Brazil’s southernmost states, which are typically much colder than Rio and states in the center and north.
+Health Minister Trinidad said large numbers of cases had been reported in Brazil’s southernmost states, which are usually much colder than Rio and states in the center and north.
 People in those areas will have little immunity to the disease from prior exposure.

 “Right now, there are serotypes circulating in Brazil that haven’t been circulating for 20 years,” said Dr. Ernesto Marques, associate professor of infectious diseases and microbiology at the University of Pittsburgh.

 Brazil has begun an emergency campaign to vaccinate children in areas with the highest rates of dengue transmission or risk of transmission, using a two-dose vaccine called Qdenga made by Japanese pharmaceutical company Takeda.
-Brazil has purchased 5.2 million doses for delivery this year, plus another 9 million doses for delivery in 2025, and the company has donated an additional 1.3 million doses, effectively securing most of Qdenga’s supply globally.
-A company spokesman said Takeda is working on a plan to increase supply, with a focus on delivery to countries with high infection rates.
+Brazil has purchased 5.2 million doses for delivery this year, plus another nine million doses for delivery in 2025, and the company has donated an additional 1.3 million doses, effectively securing most of Qdenga’s supply globally.
+Takeda is working on a plan to increase supply, with a focus on delivery to countries with high infection rates, a company spokeswoman said.